 Look for the Flag!

-The big fun starts at noon.
+The big fun starts at 11am.
 Live bands play in the campus interior, and the College’s food service caters an outdoor barbecue for all.
 There’s cotton candy, snow cones, popcorn, an ice cream social served up by the College’s deans, and beer for those of age.
+This event is sponsored by the Lyndon State College Student Government Association and many campus clubs contribute by hosting a variety of activities!

-Other activities around the campus might include disc golf competitions, ropes course challenges, slip and slide bowling, tie-dye T-shirt making, new games, and paddling with stand-up boats on Library Pond.
+Other activities around the campus might include disc golf competitions, ropes course challenges, slip and slide bowling, tie-dye T-shirt making, new games, and paddling with stand-up paddle boards on Library Pond.